Peter Lougheed: Legacy

 From an investment standpoint, Lougheed did not believe in corporate welfare, and instead sought equity stakes in businesses the province supported resulting in large holdings.
 In 1976, Lougheed created the Alberta Heritage Savings Trust Fund as a "rainy day" fund for oil and gas royalties.
 He also placed a significant emphasis on diversification of the Alberta economy away from oil and gas revenues.
 However, under Lougheed the government of Alberta continued to fund a significant portion of the provincial budget from non-renewable resource revenue, growing from 35 per cent of revenue in 1973 to 51 per cent in 1979.

-His advocacy extended beyond provincial borders and was a driving force for Canadian premiers during the constitutional repatriation debates of the late-1970s and early-1980s.
+His advocacy extended beyond provincial borders and was a driving force for Canadian premiers during the constitutional patriation debates of the late-1970s and early-1980s.
 He is credited for the amending formula and introduction of the notwithstanding clause in the Constitution Act, 1982.
-However, former University of Calgary professor Roger Gibbins notes that Alberta remained in a defensive position during constitutional debates due to the National Energy Program and Trudeau's willingness to independently repatriate the constitution, in that sense Gibbins viewed Lougheed's contribution to constitutional debates as maintaining the status quo, which was not in the best interest of Western Canada.
+However, former University of Calgary professor Roger Gibbins notes that Alberta remained in a defensive position during constitutional debates due to the National Energy Program and Trudeau's willingness to unilaterally patriate the constitution, in that sense Gibbins viewed Lougheed's contribution to constitutional debates as maintaining the status quo, which was not in the best interest of Western Canada.

 Former prime minister Brian Mulroney described Lougheed as a "great leader for Alberta...and for the entire nation".
 Biographer Alan Tupper described Lougheed as exemplifying Alberta's best qualities, and as the "principal architect of modern Alberta".
 Former prime minister and justice minister during the constitutional debates Jean Chrétien described Lougheed as "he was tough, but he was a gentleman".
 Former Calgary Mayor Naheed Nenshi described Lougheed's legacy as "I have never known an Alberta or a Canadian that did not benefit from his legacy.
 We owe him so much: our strong industries, our magnetic cities, our sense of identity within Canada".

+When trying to explain how populism not conservatism should be the ideology that best described Alberta politics, Jen Gerson viewed Lougheed as one of Alberta's favourite premiers and that Alberta NDP Premier Rachel Notley should be seen as Lougheed's heir.
+Future Premier Danielle Smith wrote that she also viewed Notley as the inheritor to Lougheed's legacy.

-In 2012, Policy Options a magazine published by the public policy think tank Institute for Research on Public Policy brought together a jury of 30 prominent Canadians which named Peter Lougheed the best Canadian Premier in the past 40 years (1972–2012).
+In 2012, Policy Options a magazine published by the public policy think tank Institute for Research on Public Policy brought together a jury of 30 prominent Canadians which named Peter Lougheed the best Canadian premier in the past 40 years (1972–2012).
 Lougheed was ranked first amongst 21 of the 30 jurors.